 22.1.5 The names and addresses of the Officers of the Constituent Body with the offices held by them respectively and the date on which they assumed and left office.

 22.2 The Register of Members and Officers shall be so constructed that it is possible to open to inspection the particulars entered pursuant to Rules 22.1.1, 22.1.4 and 22.1.5 without also opening to inspection the other particulars entered in the Register.

+22.3 The Constituent Body shall handle and use the personal details which it collects about its Members in accordance with the provisions of applicable data protection legislation.
+Annex A to these Rules explains how the Constituent Body shall comply with the General Data Protection Regulation (GDPR - Regulation (EU) 2016/679), which has been on-shored into UK legislation, subsequent to the UK’s exit from the European Union.

 23 Inspection of Books